Kids and teens need to experience these ten life lessons before heading out into the world on their own.

-Trying to appease kids with excessive affection or even giving them gifts as a way to protect them from feeling disappointment may seem to help in the short term but could ultimately do more harm than good.
+Trying to appease kids with excessive affection or even giving them gifts as a way to protect them from feeling disappointment may appear to help in the short term but ultimately could do more harm than good.
 It’s healthier for kids to sit with their disappoint and reflect on their emotions to hopefully problem solve how to avoid disappointment in the future (if possible).

 Appeasing kids may send the message that you don’t think they’re capable of handling and overcoming setbacks.

 That said, disappointment is a difficult emotion and some kids may quit or reduce their effort after experiencing it.
 Parents can support and coach kids through their disappointment by asking: “I know you feel bad right now, but what can you learn from this experience?”

 - Make sure your kids know that you love them through both their successes and stumbling blocks

 - Try to offer a healthy perspective on disappointment

 - Help kids try to find a way to overcome the causes of their disappointment